apache/kylin/website/_dev/dev_env.md

 permalink: /development/dev_env.html
 ---

-Developers want to run kylin test cases or applications at their development machine.
+Developers want to run Kylin test cases or applications at their development machine.

-By following this tutorial, you will be able to build kylin test cubes by running a specific test case, and you can further run other test cases against the cubes having been built.
+By following this tutorial, you will be able to build Kylin test cubes by running a specific test case, and you can further run other test cases against the cubes having been built.

 ## Environment on the Hadoop CLI

 Off-Hadoop-CLI installation requires you having a hadoop CLI machine (or a hadoop sandbox) as well as your local develop machine.
-To make things easier we strongly recommend you starting with running Kylin on a hadoop sandbox, like <http://hortonworks.com/products/hortonworks-sandbox/>.
-In the following tutorial we'll go with **Hortonworks Sandbox 2.4.0.0-169**.
-It is recommended that you provide enough memory to your sandbox, 8G or more is preferred.
+To make things easier we strongly recommend you starting with running Kylin on a hadoop sandbox.
+In the following tutorial we'll go with **Hortonworks® Sandbox 2.4.0.0-169**, you can download it from [Hortonworks download page](https://hortonworks.com/downloads/#sandbox), expand the "Hortonworks Sandbox Archive" link, and then search "HDP® 2.4 on Hortonworks Sandbox" to download.
+It is recommended that you provide enough memory to your sandbox vm, 8G or more is preferred.

 ### Start Hadoop